leanderloew/FDL-starter/README.md

 # FDL-starter
 Using this template you can have a scalable, automated and cheap api server running in 10 minutes!
-Based on Fastapi, Docker and Lambdas (FDL).
+Based on FastApi, Docker and Lambdas (FDL).

 ## Overview / Features
 This is my very opinionated starter template for fastapi based projects.
 It includes a lot of my